Jurisdiction is the authority of a court to deal with a particular type of dispute. Criminal jurisdiction is the authority

 certain types of offenses committed by Indians against non-Indian victims and for all offenses committed by non-Indians against

 Indian victims.
-Part of the Indian Civil Rights Act (25 USC 1302(7)) limits tribal court criminal jurisdiction to offenses
+Part of the Indian Civil Rights Act (25 USC 1302(a)(7)(B)) limits tribal court criminal jurisdiction to offenses

 which carry a maximum penalty of no more than one year imprisonment (misdemeanors); however in 2010, Congress acknowledged tribal

-court authority to handle some felony offenses if the tribal court meets certain standards.
+court authority to handle some felony offenses if the tribal court meets certain standards; 25 USC 1302(b)-(d).

-there are US Supreme Court cases which also affect Indian country criminal jurisdiction.
+addition, there are US Supreme Court cases which also affect Indian country criminal jurisdiction.
 In Worcester v.
-Georgia (31 US 515),
+Georgia

-the Court held that state criminal law does not apply in Indian country.
-However, this was later modified by US v.
-McBratney
+(31 US 515), the Court held that state criminal law does not apply in Indian country.
+However, this was later modified by

-(104 US 621) and Draper v.
-US (164 US 240) which held that state courts have exclusive jurisdiction over crimes committed
+US v.
+McBratney (104 US 621) and Draper v.
+US (164 US 240) which held that state courts have exclusive jurisdiction over crimes

-court authority to handle certain domestic violence related cases involving non-Indian defendants if the tribal court
+to handle certain domestic violence and other listed cases involving non-Indian defendants if the tribal court meets

-meets certain standards.
+certain standards; 25 USC 1304.
 In US v.
-Cooley (__ US __), the US Supreme Court upheld the inherent power of tribal police officers
+Cooley (__ US __), the US Supreme Court upheld the inherent power of tribal police

-determination of Indian country criminal jurisdiction very complex.
-Jurisdiction for crimes in Indian country can be determined
+made the determination of Indian country criminal jurisdiction very complex.
+Jurisdiction for crimes in Indian country can

-by looking at: 1) the status of the perpetrator (Indian or non-Indian), 2) the status of the victim (Indian or non-Indian),
+be determined by looking at: 1) the status of the perpetrator (Indian or non-Indian), 2) the status of the victim (Indian

-and 3) the type of offense invloved.
-This website has a link to a chart which can be helpful in figuring things out for most
+or non-Indian), and 3) the type of offense invloved.
+This website has a link to a chart which can be helpful in figuring things

-tribal lands within the United States.
-You should be aware that Public Law 280 and other state specific and tribal specific
+out for most tribal lands within the United States.
+You should be aware that Public Law 280 and other state specific and tribal

-statutes exist which can change the usual jurisdictional set-up on a particular parcel of Indian country land from the usual
+specific statutes exist which can change the usual jurisdictional set-up on a particular parcel of Indian country land from

 What Is Indian Country?